 24. What is Contingent withdrawal?
 It is the withdrawal of that portion of the RSA balance (contributions plus returns on investment) made available for withdrawal to ease financial pressures or needs of the Micro Pension contributor before his/her retirement.

 25. What is Retirement withdrawal?
-It is the withdrawal of that portion of the RSA balance that the Micro Pension Contributor shall be eligible to access as monthly pension upon retirement in accordance with the Regulation for the Administration of Retirement and Terminal Benefits.
+It is the withdrawal of that portion of the RSA balance that the Micro Pension Contributor shall be eligible to access as a monthly pension upon retirement in accordance with the Regulation for the Administration of Retirement and Terminal Benefits.

 26. How do I withdraw my contingent portion?
 A Micro Pension Contributor can withdraw an amount from his/her contingent portion by applying to his/her Pension Fund Administrator (PFA) in a prescribed format.

 27. For how long will an individual contribute before he/she can assess the contingent portion?
 A Micro Pension Contributor shall be eligible to access the contingent portion of the balance of his/her RSA three (3) months after making the initial contribution.
-Subsequently, he/she can make withdrawals once in a week, from the balance of the contingent portion of the RSA.
+Subsequently, he/she can make withdrawals once a week, from the balance of the contingent portion of the RSA.

 28. How long does it take to receive payment from my contingent contribution?
 The Pension Fund Administrator is mandated to approve and pay the amount requested from the contingent portion within 48 hours of application for withdrawal.

-29. What happens if the Micro Pension Contributor gets a formal employment?
-The Micro Pension Contributor who secures a formal employment shall notify his/her PFA for conversion into the mandatory pension.
+29. What happens if the Micro Pension Contributor gets formal employment?
+The Micro Pension Contributor who secures formal employment shall notify his/her PFA for conversion into the mandatory pension.
 The Micro Pension contributor shall also retain his/her existing RSA to be used for the mandatory pension.

-30. What is the retirement age of Micro Pension Contributor?
+30. What is the retirement age of a Micro Pension Contributor?
 A Micro Pension Contributor shall retire upon attaining the age of 50 years or on health grounds.
 However, a Micro Pension Contributor can choose to extend his retirement age beyond 50 years.

 31. How do I access my contributions after retirement?
 A Micro Pension contributor shall, upon retirement, access his/her retirement benefits through either Programmed Withdrawal or Life Annuity.